Reykjavík: Cultural heritage

 Safnahúsið (the Culture House) was opened in 1909 and has a number of important exhibits.
-Originally built to house the National Library and National Archives and also previously the location of the National Museum and Natural History Museum, in 2000 it was re-modeled to promote the Icelandic national heritage.
+Originally built to house the National Library and National Archives and also previously the location of the National Museum and Natural History Museum, it was re-modeled in 2000 to promote the Icelandic national heritage.
 Many of Iceland's national treasures are on display, such as the Poetic Edda, and the Sagas in their original manuscripts.
 There are also changing exhibitions of various topics.

 Literary heritage

-Reykjavík is the capital, and in fact Iceland’s only city, and as such, it plays a vital role in all cultural life in the country.
-The city is home to Iceland’s main cultural institutions, boasts a flourishing arts scene and is renowned as a creative city with a diverse range of cultural happenings and dynamic grassroots activities.
-Most of the country’s writers live in the city, and it also provides the setting for the majority of contemporary Icelandic literature – a development that has gone hand in hand with the rapid expansion of the city in the past 100 years or so.
+As Reykjavík is Iceland's capital and largest city, it plays a vital role in all cultural life in the country.
+The city is home to Iceland's main cultural institutions, boasts a flourishing arts scene and is renowned as a creative city with a diverse range of cultural happenings and dynamic grassroots activities.
+Most of the country's writers live in the city, and it also provides the setting for the majority of contemporary Icelandic literature – a development that has gone hand in hand with the rapid expansion of the city in the past 100 years or so.

 Reykjavík is home to Icelandic medieval literature, including the Sagas of the Icelanders and the Poetic Edda, landmarks of world literature still widely read and translated today.
-This literary heritage is the core of the nation’s identity and narrative art is the single most important part of its cultural history.
+This literary heritage is the core of the nation's identity and narrative art is the single most important part of its cultural history.
 The Árni Magnússon Institute for Icelandic Studies in Reykjavík is the centre of this heritage.
 It preserves manuscripts, conducts research on them and publishes texts for the public, in addition to offering research facilities and tutoring to foreign scholars and students.
 The Arnamagnæan Manuscript Collection was added to the UNESCO Memory of the World Register on 31 July 2009.
 Reykjavík city was designated as a UNESCO City of Literature in 2011 and joined then the UNESCO Creatives Cities network.

 Iceland is one of the smallest linguistic areas in the world, with only around 330,000 inhabitants and very few speakers outside the country.
 The language has not changed much since the time of settlement in the 9th century and modern Icelanders can still read the original medieval texts with relative ease.
 Literature plays a vital role in cherishing and cultivating the language, both original Icelandic literature and translations.
 Language undergoes constant renewal and development in fiction, and translation of foreign work has also been instrumental in conserving this thousand-year-old literary language.